ucsb-cs56/w20/_labWIP/proj01.md

 You'll see that for "Santa Barbara" we get not only Santa Barbara, California, but several other places in the world with that name.
 We'll eventually show all of these to the user, and let the user choose which result they want to work with.

+Armed with this information you should be able to adapt the code from the `EarthquakeQueryService` to the code you need for the `LocationQueryService.
+If you need more information about the `RestTemplate` object, you can start here: <https://ucsb-cs56.github.io/topics/spring_boot_resttemplate/>.

-Test with some queries such as "Santa Barbara", "Goleta", etc. and see what comes up.
-When you are satisfied that you are getting good results, commit this, do a pull request, and merge into master.
+Once you've implemented the service, test it with some queries such as "Santa Barbara", "Goleta", etc. and see what comes up.
+When you are satisfied that you are getting good results for the JSON returned, commit this, do a pull request, and merge into master.

 Note that each element in the JSON returned has a `license` element.
 That requires us both legally and ethically to so some things to comply with the license requirements.
 Fortunately, these requirements are fairly easy to comply with (they are noted here: <https://www.openstreetmap.org/copyright>).
 We'll take care of that in the next step.